 The installation of GPS tracking in all quarry operated or contracted trucks carrying quarry product and a back to base monitoring system of truck movements to ensure compliance and communication between truck drivers regarding obstacles or other issues along the haul route.

-The restricted hours of trucks entering or exiting the quarry (for one hour at peak school pick up and one hour at peak school drop off times), as determined in consultation with the school bus service providers consistent with the Deferred Commencement condition.
+The restricted hours of trucks entering or exiting the quarry (for 15 minutes at peak school pick up and 15 minutes at peak school drop off times) as determined in consultation with the school bus service providers, these time periods to be determined each school year in consultation with school bus companies with the times to be advised each school year to Council.
+In addition, bus movements are to be monitored by the Quarry operator, (via anytrip.com.au website or similar), and all trucks must be prevented from exiting the quarry at any time when school buses are travelling past.

 A map of the vehicle movement plan highlighting critical locations.